PetroIvaniuk/llms-tools/README.md

 - [ClimaX A foundation model for weather and climate](https://microsoft.github.io/ClimaX/) - a flexible and generalizable deep learning model for weather and climate science.
 [Introducing ClimaX: The first foundation model for weather and climate](https://www.microsoft.com/en-us/research/group/autonomous-systems-group-robotics/articles/introducing-climax-the-first-foundation-model-for-weather-and-climate/)

 ## Other: Fin, Presentation
+- [Atlas](https://www.atlas.org/) - a school AI assistant that provides personalized help by studying your specific class materials
 - [Food Mood](https://artsandculture.google.com/experiment/food-mood/HwHnGalZ3up0EA) - a fusion recipe generator powered by Google AI
 - [GNoME](https://deepmind.google/discover/blog/millions-of-new-materials-discovered-with-deep-learning/) - DL tool that dramatically increases the speed and efficiency of discovery by predicting the stability of new materials
 - [FinGPT](https://github.com/AI4Finance-Foundation/FinGPT)